 I wish mum's phone was never invented

-Mobiles phones are bad for us.
+Mobile phones are bad for us.
 We know because every day there is a news story telling us so, or at least it can feel like that.

 But no-one ever actually puts their phone down after hearing these reports, right?